syl20bnr/spacemacs-elpa-mirror/melpa/jump-tree-readme.txt

                                x  (current buffer state)

-Now imagine that you position the last two changes.
+Now imagine that you position the last two positions.
 We can visualize this as rewinding the current state back two steps:

                                o  (initial buffer state)
                                |